Shakeskeyboarde/wurk/packages/cli/README_CUSTOM_COMMANDS.md

 - `getIsModified()`: Returns true if the workspace's published commit and current commit are different, or if one or both commits cannot be detected (eg. not a Git repo).
 - `getEntryPoints()`: List all the files which are considered entry points for the workspace.
 - `getMissingEntryPoints()`: List of all the workspace entry points that are missing.
+- `setStatus(status, detail?)`: Set the workspace status which will be printed if summary printing is enabled (See the `before` hook context `setPrintSummary()` method).
+Set the status to `pending` before starting work that may throw errors.
+If the status is pending at the end of the command, it will be changed to `failed`.

 **Note:** If the workspace is not part of a Git repository, the workspace will read as clean and unmodified.